Blogs

 Add hashtags to your caption: Adding 3-5 hashtags is ideal for TikTok videos in order to increase your video’s reach and appeal to new audiences.
 There is no limit to the number of hashtags you can include, but the caption is capped at 300 characters.

 Experiment with posting times: While sources say the best times to post on TikTok are Tuesday, Thursday, and Friday between 7 am and 10 am PST, this may vary depending on your unique audience.
-Experiment with posting times and ask students when they’re most active on the app.
+Experiment with posting times and ask your students when they’re most active on the app.

 What NOT to do as a university on TikTok

-Be afraid to experiment: The TikTok algorithm works in mysterious ways when it comes to promoting certain videos over others.
+Be afraid to experiment: the TikTok algorithm works in mysterious ways when it comes to promoting certain videos over others.
 To find what type of content works best for your account and audience, try sharing content across academic topics, performing arts, student life, extracurriculars, and alumni activities before narrowing your account’s focus.

 Forget about the music: Not only is music integral to the entire TikTok experience (originating from the app’s evolution from “Musical.ly”), but audio tracks are one of the best ways to achieve growth on TikTok.
 Users can choose from the entire music library and add trending music tracks to videos, while brands are restricted to the platform’s commercial music library.
 Original audio tracks can also be uploaded to your videos.
+Similar to hashtags on other platforms, using trending sounds on TikTok will help to boost your post and bring more engagement.

 TikTok advertising